kunalc881/systemd/README.md

 # systemd
 container service

+build an container image using Dockerfile name of image should be rhelimg use the link to download dockerfile  https://github.com/kunalc881/systemd

 create a container mysystemd from an image rhelimg configure the container with systemd service by an existing user "openshift" service name should be "myunnati-service" , and configure it to start automically across reboot